TEST 2: Testing The Heater Element's Resistance

-The following links will help you to comparison shop and hopefully save you a few bucks on the Oxygen sensor for your 2.5L Dodge Dakota.
+The following links will help you to save some bucks on the rear oxygen sensor:

-NOTE: If you're not sure if the above O2 sensor fits your particular 2.5L Dodge Dakota, don't worry, once you get to the site, they'll make sure the sensor is the left one, if not, they'll find you the left one.
+NOTE: If you're not sure if the above downstream O2 sensor fits your particular 2.4L Nissan Pickup, don't worry, once you get to the site, they'll make sure the sensor is the right one, if not, they'll find you the right one.

-You can see a complete list of 'how to' tutorials for the 2.5L OHV Dodge Dakota in this index: Chrysler 2.5L 4-Cylinder Index Of Articles.
+You can find a complete list of tutorials in this index: Nissan 2.4L Index Of Articles.

 If this info really saved the day, buy me a beer!